sensu/sensu-chef/README.md

 `node.sensu.use_embedded_ruby` - If Sensu Ruby handlers and plugins are to use the embedded Ruby in the monolithic package.

+`node.sensu.use_existing_rabbitmq` - If a non chef-installed RabbitMQ already exists on the server (e.g. when installing on a chef-server machine)

 ### RabbitMQ